 Behaviour: gifted and talented children

 Like all children, gifted and talented children can behave in challenging ways sometimes.
-But their challenging behaviour can have particular reasons, including focus and curiosity, frustration and lack of learning opportunities.
+But their challenging behaviour can happen for particular reasons.
+For example, it can happen because they:

-For example, it might be hard to get your child to follow your family rules and routines.
-For example, your child might not want to turn out the light if they’re reading a book she’s really interested in.
-Or she might come up with some very good reasons why reading is more important than going to bed!
+But it might be hard to get your child to follow your family rules and routines.
+For example, your child might not want to turn out the light if they’re reading a book they’re really interested in.
+Or your child might come up with some very good reasons why reading is more important than going to sleep!

 Gifted children often set very high standards for themselves and get frustrated when they can’t meet them.
 This can sometimes result in tantrums and other difficult behaviour.

 It’s great for your child to work towards high standards.
-But your child needs to understand that he can’t have high standards for everything.
-It’s OK to fail at times and make mistakes.
-You can talk with your child about how mistakes help us learn what to do differently next time.
+But your child needs to understand that they can’t have high standards for everything.
+It’s OK to make mistakes because mistakes help us learn what to do differently next time.
 Self-compassion is all about treating yourself kindly when things don’t go well.
 You can read more about self-compassion for children and self-compassion for teenagers.

-If this sounds like your child, first talk with your child about what’s happening at school.
-Listen for any clues that he needs new learning opportunities.
-For example, your child might say something like, ‘I already know the work but my teacher keeps giving me the same thing’ or ‘The other children won’t let me join in the game because I’m a lot better than they are’.
+If this sounds like your child, first talk with your child about what’s happening at school or child care.
+Listen for any clues that they need new learning opportunities or other support.
+For example, your child might say something like, ‘I already know the work, but my teacher keeps giving me the same thing’ or ‘The other children won’t let me join in the game because I’m a lot better than they are’.

-The second step is to make a time to talk with your child’s teachers about your child’s behaviour and learning needs.
-If you can work with your child’s teachers to support your child’s learning needs, these difficulties will probably go away.
+Next, talk with your child’s teachers and educators about your child’s worries, behaviour or learning needs.
+If you can work with your child’s educators to support your child’s needs, your child will probably be more interested in their learning.